-The Government of Canada takes a whole-of-government approach to its bilateral relations with Colombia through its political, commercial, development, and peace and security programming.
-The relationship includes: expanding trade and investment; a frank dialogue on human rights; development cooperation; support for Colombia’s justice, security and peace-building efforts; growing mobility between our two countries (tourism, study, business, immigration) and people-to-people relationships; and, close cooperation on multilateral issues.
+The Government of Canada takes a whole of-government approach to its bilateral relations with Colombia through its political, commercial, development, and peace and security programming.
+The relationship includes: expanding trade and investment; a frank dialogue on human rights; development cooperation; support for Colombia's justice, security and peace-building efforts; growing mobility between our two countries (tourism, study, business, immigration) and people to-people relationships; and, close cooperation on regional and multilateral issues.
 Colombia is a constructive, valued partner for Canada in the region and internationally, with a shared commitment to the values of democracy, transparency, multilateralism, and economic cooperation and integration.

 Canada established full diplomatic relations with Colombia in 1953.
 In Colombia, Canada is represented by the Embassy of Canada located in Bogotá.
 Canada also has an Honorary Consul in Cartagena.
 Colombia is represented in Canada by an Embassy in Ottawa.
 Colombia also has consulates in Montréal, Toronto (including trade office), Calgary and Vancouver.

-As one of the OECD’s newest members (since April 2020) Colombia is an emerging market with great potential.
-Canada and Colombia enjoy a dynamic and increasingly diversified bilateral commercial relationship, facilitated by the 2011 bilateral free trade agreement.
-This includes significant Canadian investment across various sectors – e.g., infrastructure, energy, mining, oil & gas, financial services, engineering services, agri-food, and education – and over 100 Canadian companies with a presence in Colombia.
-The total stock of Canadian direct investment in Colombia reached $5.66 billion in 2020 making Colombia the fourth largest investment destination for Canada in South and Central America.
+As one of the OECD's newest members, Colombia is an emerging market with great potential.
+Canada and Colombia enjoy a dynamic and increasingly diversified bilateral commercial relationship, facilitated by the 2011 Canada-Colombia Free Trade Agreement.
+This includes significant Canadian investment across various sectors – for example, infrastructure, energy, mining, oil and gas, financial services, engineering services, agri-food, and education – and over 100 Canadian companies with a presence in Colombia.
+The total stock of Canadian direct investment in Colombia reached $6.4 billion in 2022 making Colombia the fourth largest investment destination for Canada in South and Central America.

-In 2020, two-way merchandise trade totalled $1.64 billion, making Colombia our fourth-largest bilateral trading partner in Latin America and the Caribbean (excluding Mexico).
-Colombia was also Canada’s third largest export market in South America (after Brazil and Chile) in 2020 with merchandise exports valued at $790.5 million.
-Top exports were cereals (wheat), vehicles, machinery, vegetables (pulses), paper, and fertilizers.
-Imports from Colombia reached $848.8 million in 2020 and included most notably mineral fuels and oils (coal and crude petroleum), coffee, spices, tea, live trees, plants (cut-flowers), fruits (bananas), and plastics.
-According to the latest figures available, bilateral services trade totalled $512 million in 2019, which included exports to Colombia valued at $273 million and imports that reached $239 million.
+In 2022, two-way merchandise trade totalled $3.2 billion, making Colombia our fourth-largest bilateral trading partner in Latin America and the Caribbean, excluding Mexico.
+Colombia was also Canada's third largest export market in South America, after Brazil and Peru, in 2022 with merchandise exports valued at $1.3 billion.
+Top exports included wheat cereals, fertilizers, vegetables, machinery and paper products.
+Imports from Colombia reached $1.9 billion in 2022 and included most notably energy products and coffee.
+Bilateral services trade totalled $412 million in 2021, which included exports to Colombia valued at $256 million and imports that reached $156 million.

-Export Development Canada (EDC), the Canadian Commercial Corporation (CCC), and many provinces/territories work closely with the Trade Commissioner Service (TCS) to help Canadian companies pursue opportunities in the local market.
-Sectors that the TCS has identified as priorities – i.e., where Canadian capabilities and interest match local opportunities and demand – are infrastructure, clean technology, agriculture, information communication technologies (ICT), defence and security, mining, oil & gas, and education.
+The Trade Commissioner Service (TCS) works closely with Export Development Canada (EDC), the Canadian Commercial Corporation (CCC), and many provinces/territories to help Canadian companies pursue opportunities in the local market.
+Sectors that the TCS has identified as priorities – that is, where Canadian capabilities and interest match local opportunities and demand – are infrastructure, clean technology, agriculture, information communication technologies (ICT), defence and security, mining and energy, and education.

-In addition, Canada is well-known in Colombia for its expertise in extractives and is looked to as a model for responsible natural resources development, including promoting high expectations regarding anti-corruption, corporate social responsibility (CSR) and Responsible Business Conduct (RBC) practices that respect international guidelines.
+In addition, Canada is well-known in Colombia for its expertise in extractives and is looked to as a model for responsible natural resources development, including promoting high expectations regarding anti-corruption, and Responsible Business Conduct (RBC) practices that respect international guidelines.

 Canada is also actively working with key stakeholders in Colombia to promote gender equality, transparency and anticorruption practices, and best standards in terms of Human Rights related to business and security.